 Conclusion: Why Airlines Can't Afford to Wait

-The aviation WiFi market is at an inflection point:
+In 2026, the aviation WiFi market is at an inflection point:

 Key Takeaways for Airline Groups